Incline Bench Press Vs Flat – Introduction

 The bench press is a compound exercise involving several muscles and joints working together.

-The main muscles trained by the bench press are:
+The major muscle groups trained by the bench press are:

 Known as the pecs for short and basically your chest muscles.

-Flat bench presses hit all three relatively equally.
+Flat bench presses hit all three pectoral muscles relatively equally.

 The shoulder muscles.